benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 * Performs the column calculations, manipulations, and aggregations needed for the `SEX` table generations and the produced tables are identical to the full tables produced by our Python code

 Run time is well under 5 minutes!
 Of course, that's only for one of the breakdowns, so it's still not clear if my super newbie Rust code is actually going to save any time or not.
 I'll follow up once I've had a chance to finish, for now the [repo is available on my GitHub](https://github.com/benhammondmusic/rust-big-data).
+Overall, I've enjoyed messing around in Rust (it feels like when I was learning TypeScript, except I can't just cheat and use `any` to force things to work when the compiler yells!).
+And importantly, I've freed up a lot of free time for our small team, allowing us to work on new features for the tracker and [waste less time on the waiting for code to run](https://xkcd.com/303/).